 Now, I am starting my journey to develop my authentic leadership.
 The journey begins with developing my self-awareness and being kind to myself.

 Discovering my authentic leadership is a process that requires discipline and long-term commitment.

-Sun Tzu, a great Chinese General a military strategist, said, “A leader leads by example and not by force”.
+Sun Tzu, a great Chinese General, a military strategist, said, “A leader leads by example and not by force”.
 Marshall Goldsmith emphasized that those who lead by example demonstrate passion.
-In my perspective, an authentic leader has to lead by example and needs to have a clear understanding of the vision and passion.
-Authenticity means genuine, real, facts-based, accurate, and reliable.
+In my perspective, an authentic leader must lead by example and must clearly understand the vision and passion.
+Authenticity means genuine, authentic, facts-based, accurate, and reliable.

 How can you discover your Authentic Leadership and lead by example?
-Firstly, it is crucial that you know yourself.
-I believe that it is a key component of leadership, as we can’t lead others if we are not aware of or understand who we are.
+Firstly, you must know yourself.
+I believe it is a key component of leadership, as we can’t lead others if we are unaware of or understand who we are.

 – What is the pain and fear that we have been through in our personal and professional life?